janhq/cortex.cpp/cortex-cpp/examples/interface/README.md

         "ai_prompt": "ASSISTANT: "}
     ```

 Congratulations!
-Your Nitro chatbot is now set up.
+Your cortex-cpp chatbot is now set up.
 Feel free to experiment with different configuration parameters to tailor the chatbot to your needs.

-For more information on parameter settings and their effects, please refer to Run Nitro(using-nitro) for a comprehensive parameters table.
+For more information on parameter settings and their effects, please refer to Run cortex-cpp(using-cortex-cpp) for a comprehensive parameters table.